Does Your Calcium Intake Affect Acne?

 However, calcium has far more alternative roles in health than many people realise.
 The 1% not found in bones is used for neurotransmitter release, cellular functioning, maintaining a regular heartbeat, muscle contraction, and various cellular signals.

-Calcium is not discussed much in regards to acne; zinc and selenium are the famous acne minerals.
-Do any of calcium’s non-bone related functions wind up clearing or worsening your skin in any hidden way?
+Calcium is rarely discussed in regards to acne; zinc and selenium are the most famous acne minerals.
+Do any of calcium’s non-bone related functions wind up affecting your skin?

 Calcium’s role in insulin sensitivity

-Calcium is needed to produce some immune system agents behind acne such as interleukin-6 and TNF-a but that’s as far as the link goes.
-Nor does calcium have much link to stress hormones such as cortisol, to gut health, or to your skin’s resistance to UV rays.
+Firstly, there’s no evidence that calcium has a role in chronic inflammation, the root cause of acne.
+Calcium is needed to manufacture some immune system agents connected to acne, such as TNF-a and interleukin-6, but that’s all.
+Nor does calcium have strong links to stress hormones like cortisol, gut health, or the skin’s resistance to UV rays.

-However, one area which calcium is interesting is its effect on insulin.
-Calcium is used for many cellular signals in the body, and that may extend to the receptiveness of glycogen stores to insulin molecules.
+One area where calcium might have an effect is insulin.
+Calcium is involved with many cellular signals in the body, and this may extend to the receptiveness of glycogen stores to insulin molecules.

-This study on 96 female teenagers analysed the dietary habits of each one in detail.
-49 of the girls were obese and 47 were healthy.
-Levels of dietary calcium were much lower in the obese girls, who generally had higher insulin levels as well.
-Interestingly, hardly any of the girls were eating enough calcium; just 4% had adequate dietary intakes.
+This study tested 96 female teenagers, of whom 49 were obese and 47 healthy.
+Levels of dietary calcium were much lower in the obese girls, and most importantly, they also had higher insulin.

 Read Annihilate Your Acne – get the ultimate diet and clear your acne permanently!

-Another study from 1997 fed 1500mg of calcium per day to 21 non-diabetic subjects and in addition to the expected blood calcium increase, observed an increase in insulin sensitivity and fall in blood insulin levels.
+A study from 1997 fed 1500mg of calcium to 21 non-diabetic subjects each day.
+In addition to the expected blood calcium increase, there was an increase in insulin sensitivity and decline in blood insulin levels.
+That’s exactly what we want for acne, as insulin is the most dangerous stimulator of oily skin, via activating the skin’s sebaceous glands.
+Higher insulin sensitivity means that less bloodstream insulin is required.

 This 2011 study found several bad results; serum calcium levels were “significantly and positively” correlated with fasting blood glucose, fasting insulin, and insulin resistance in men.

-This study on Newfoundland residents found that higher blood calcium levels were correlated with greater insulin resistance and higher blood glucose levels.
+This study on Newfoundland residents found correlations between high calcium levels, insulin resistance and higher blood glucose levels.
 This study was particularly interesting, as it analysed elderly men and concluded that while endogenous (supplementary) calcium was linked to impaired beta-cell insulin sensitivity, dietary calcium had no effect at all.
+Another three studies found that high serum calcium correlated with type 2 diabetes.

 Then there’s more mixed studies; this one found that calcium levels have no association with insulin sensitivity at all.
 This study found that serum vitamin D levels had a close inverse correlation to type 2 diabetes, but that calcium didn’t.

-Calcium affects insulin in several other ways.
-One hand, it’s used to manufacture the GLUT-4 transporter which allows insulin to transport glucose and do its job more efficiently.
+Calcium affects insulin in several known ways.
+It’s used to manufacture the GLUT-4 transporter which allows insulin to transport glucose, meaning that less insulin molecules are required.
 On the other hand, calcium is an ingredient the pancreas uses to manufacture insulin in the first place.
 Too much might lead to an uncontrollable overdose.
-Calcium certainly has a link to insulin levels but the nature of that link is shrouded in mystery.

 The top 7 topical treatments for clearing acne naturally

-According to the scientists, excessive calcium intake can flip a switch in the immune system that causes these free radicals to get completely out of control and attack healthy cells.
+The human body ordinarily produces moderate amounts of free radicals for healthy functions, such as molecular signalling.
+Supposedly, excessive calcium intake can flip a switch in the immune system that causes these free radicals to get completely out of control and attack healthy cells.
 This was achieved by excess blood calcium inundating the body’s cells.
-The scenario of crazy free radicals is exactly what we want to avoid for acne.

-This study found that far from being a beneficial mineral such as zinc or selenium, calcium deficiency can increase the activity of the antioxidant glutathione.
-We can thus assume that too much calcium will decrease glutathione activity, which is in accordance with the study above, and there’s a mechanism which makes perfect sense.
+This study found that far from being a beneficial mineral like zinc or selenium, calcium deficiency can increase the activity of the antioxidant glutathione.
+This could also mean that excess calcium decreases glutathione.

-Another mineral which is important for glutathione synthesis is magnesium.
-Because magnesium and calcium act in tandem, both complementing and blocking each other’s effects when the ratio between them gets out of whack, excessive calcium can inhibit all of magnesium’s bodily functions.
+Another mineral required for glutathione synthesis is magnesium.
+Magnesium and calcium act in tandem, blocking each other’s effects when the ratio between them gets too unbalanced.
+If you take in too much calcium, your magnesium will fail.

 Calcium may control sleep quality

-…and another such example is melatonin.
-Melatonin is the sleep hormone, secreted by the pea-sized pineal gland in your brain.
-Levels of melatonin rise as a natural response to darkness and induce drowsiness; hence why the human species sleeps at night.
+…and the sleep hormone melatonin is another which calcium controls.
+Melanin is secreted by the pea-sized pineal gland in your brain.
+Levels rise naturally as a response to darkness, and induce drowsiness; hence why the human species sleeps at night.

 Calcium acts as a precursor to melatonin by allowing the brain to use the amino acid tryptophan more efficiently.
 Tryptophan is a precursor to serotonin, the happiness hormone, and serotonin is the main precursor to melatonin.

-Several studies have confirmed this.
-First we have this study and this study on the pineal glands of animals, where calcium was found to increase melatonin output.
-Next there’s a study which found that calcium is required for activating tryptophan hydroxylase, which manufactures serotonin.
+It’s a simple connection, and several studies have confirmed calcium’s power.
+Firstly, we have this study and this study on the pineal glands of animals, where calcium was found to increase melatonin output.
+Next, there’s a study which found that calcium is required for activating tryptophan hydroxylase, which manufactures serotonin.

 Why dairy can either destroy your skin or improve it

-Finally, one study published in the European Neurology Journal analysed the effect of calcium on sleep directly.
-They found that calcium levels in the body are at their highest during the deepest levels of sleep such as the rapid eye movement (REM) sleep phase.
-The study concluded that impaired sleeping during the deep REM phases are strongly related to a calcium deficiency.
+Finally, a study published in the European Neurology Journal analysed the effect of calcium on sleep directly.
+They found that calcium levels reach their highest during the deepest levels of sleep, such as the rapid eye movement (REM) phase.
+The study concluded that impaired sleeping during deep REM phases are strongly related to a calcium deficiency.

-So far there are no studies directly linking melatonin levels to calcium on human subjects, so unless you’re a gilthead sea bream fish or a chicken, this doesn’t prove anything.
-However the mechanism makes plenty of sense.
-The role of calcium in making serotonin is well established.
+So far, there are no direct studies linking melatonin levels to calcium in humans, but the role of calcium in making serotonin is well established.

 The verdict on calcium

-Can calcium levels affect acne and skin?The secret of calcium for acne-free skin is to simply get your intake to the optimal level for humans and then forget about it.
+Can calcium levels affect acne and skin?The secret of calcium for acne is simply to reach the optimal intake for human beings, and then forget about it.

 Calcium is not a super-mineral like zinc or selenium.
-Too much calcium can make your body pump out too many free radicals, become insulin resistant, and interfere with potency of the mineral magnesium.
-Too little calcium can impair neurotransmitters and damage your sleep quality.
+Overdosing on calcium can make your body pump out too many free radicals, become insulin resistant, and interfere with the potency of the mineral magnesium.
+Too little calcium can impair your neurotransmitters and damage sleep quality.

-The simple solution is to aim for the RDA of about 800mg per day, which unlike the low RDAs for vitamin C and vitamin E, is an accurate target for health and acne.
-This should be combined with increasing your magnesium intake to keep the ratio correct.
-We discussed the ideal magnesium strategy for acne in this article.
+The simple solution is to aim for the RDI of about 800mg per day, which unlike the low RDIs for vitamin C and vitamin E, is actually an accurate target.
+This should be combined with increasing your magnesium intake, to keep the ratio between the two correct.
+More on magnesium here.

 The strategy for calcium

-As for the sources, countless people all over the world are taking isolated elemental calcium for their bones, but new evidence is now pouring in to suggest that they’d be better off improving their diets instead.
+There are countless people around the world taking isolated calcium to boost their bones, but most evidence suggests that they’d be better off improving their diets instead.

-Some statistics from the various studies on calcium supplementation include: 31% higher risk of heart attack, 20% higher risk of a stroke, 20% higher risk of death from CVD, 139% greater risk of heart attack, and a 40% higher risk of early death in women.
-Meanwhile, for many of these statistics the same quantity of calcium sourced from dietary calcium had no effect.
+Statistics from various studies on calcium supplements include: 31% higher risk of heart attack, 20% higher risk of a stroke, 20% higher risk of death from CVD, 139% greater risk of heart attack, and a 40% higher risk of early death in women.
+Meanwhile, dietary calcium had no effect for most of those statistics.

 Spinach looks fantastic on paper, but is too high in oxalates and is thus merely good.
 Never forget about mineral water, which is a great source of both calcium and magnesium.
 Good quality mineral water can provide up to 200mg (25%) of the RDA per day.

-Get down to the local fishmonger and buy some fresh salmon or herring or sardines, and make sure you eat the tiny chewy bones if you can avoid choking.
-It’s believed that back in prehistoric times humans got a lot of their calcium from tiny bones in the wild animals and fish we hunted.
+Get down to the local fishmonger and buy some fresh salmon or herring or sardines, and try to eat the tiny chewy bones if you can avoid choking.
+It’s believed that back in prehistoric times, humans acquired much of their calcium from tiny bones in the wild animals and fish we hunted.

 NEXT: get the complete strategy for clearing acne naturally